 Our lives are filled with stress and pressure.
 But what is the difference?
 Here is an explanation from the book, Performing Under Pressure by Hendrie Weisinger and J.P.
 Pawliw-Fry.
 As they write:

 One day, it may be important for you to grasp the difference between personal stress and pressure.
-Authors Hendrie Weisinger and J.P.
-Pawliw-Fry have paved the way in our understanding of this important distinction.
-After conducting research and taking polls with over 250,000 participants, they compiled their results in a 350+ page book (now a New York Times Bestseller), Performing Under Pressure: The Science of Doing Your Best When It Matters Most.
+Weisinger and Pawliw-Fry have paved the way in our understanding of this important distinction.
+After conducting research and taking polls with over 250,000 participants, they compiled their results in their 350+ page book (New York Times Bestseller), Performing Under Pressure: The Science of Doing Your Best When It Matters Most.

 They describe stress as referring to the demands of daily living with not enough money, time or energy to meet those hassles.
 They describe pressure as a situation that has a dependent, significant and negative result if you do not perform well; hence, performing under pressure.
 Your job, your reputation, a close relationship, or your safety might be at risk if you do not act precisely, accurately and quickly.